You run Databricks DBFS CLI commands appending them to

 databricks fs -h

 Usage: databricks fs [OPTIONS] COMMAND [ARGS]...
 Utility to interact with DBFS.
 DBFS paths are all prefixed with dbfs:/.
 Local paths can be absolute or local.
 Options: -v, --version -h, --help Show this message and exit.
-Commands: configure cp Copies files to and from DBFS.
+Commands: cat Shows the contents of a file.
+Does not work for directories. configure cp Copies files to and from DBFS.
 Options: -r, --recursive --overwrite Overwrites files that exist already. ls Lists files in DBFS.
-Options: --absolute Displays absolute paths. -l Displays full information including size and file type. mkdirs Makes directories in DBFS. mv Moves a file between two DBFS paths. rm Removes files from dbfs.
+Options: --absolute Displays absolute paths. -l Displays full information including size and file type. mkdirs Makes directories in DBFS. mv Moves a file between two DBFS paths. rm Removes files from DBFS.
 Options: -r, --recursive

 dbutils.fs covers the functional scope of the DBFS REST API, but from notebooks.
-Running such operations using notebooks provides better control and manageability, such as selective deletes, and the possibility to automate periodic delete jobs.
+Running such operations using notebooks provides better control, such as selective deletes, manageability, and the possibility to automate periodic jobs.

 dbfs cp test.txt dbfs:/test.txt # Or recursively dbfs cp -r test-dir dbfs:/test-dir